amitshekhariitbhu/android-interview-questions/README.md

     [abstraction](https://en.wikipedia.org/wiki/Abstraction_(software_engineering)), and
     [encapsulation](https://en.wikipedia.org/wiki/Encapsulation_(computer_programming)).

 * **What is the difference between a constructor and a method?**
+    - The name of the constructor is same as that of the class name, whereas the name of the method can be anything.
+    - There is no return type of a constructor.
+    - When you make an object of a class, then the constructor of that class will be called automatically.
+      But for methods, we need to call it explicitely.
+    - Constructors can't be inherited but you can call the constructor of the parent class by calling `super()`.
     - Constructor and a method they both run a block of code but the difference is in calling them.
-    - Constructor gets called automatically when we create an object of that class, we cannot call it explicitly though we can call parent class constructor using 'super' keyword.
-    - We call method directly using their name.
+    - We can call method directly using their name.
     - Constructor Syntax -
               public class SomeClass{
                 SomeClass(parameter_list){